PennController/penncontroller.github.io/reference/_how-to-guides/Using-Javascript.md

 * TOC
 {:toc}

-# JavaScrit is immediate, PennController is delayed
+# JavaScript is immediate, PennController is delayed

 The scripts in your projects are `.js` files and, as such, they contain JavaScript code.
 That code is evaluated as soon as a participant opens your experiment.